ZieIony/Carbon/README.md

 Carbon uses RenderScript for generating shadows.
 Gradle doesn't support renderscript very well, so it has to be done that way.

 ### Changelog
+##### 0.6.2
+ - added CardView and a sample,
+ - added a sample and a style for flat buttons,
+ - fixed rounded corners in layouts

 ##### 0.6.1
  - CircularProgress in and out animation,
  - shadows improvements,